Bernardo-MG/dice-notation-java/src/site/markdown/dice.md

 # Dice model and supporting classes

-A simple dice model is offered as part of the project.
-While by itself it makes little, just stores a bit of descriptive info, it can be combined with other classes for things such as generating random values.
+A simple dice model is offered as part of the project, including not only a representation for dice groups, but also a way to generate random values from them.

 ## Dice model

 ![Dice class diagram][dice-class_diagram]

-The [Dice][dice] interface is meant to allow creating value objects representing a dice group.
+The [Dice][dice] interface represents its namesake.

 ## Dice roller